itsrobel/spacetime/README.md

 - [ ] figure out how data transfers and signals work in Django
 - [ ] change font to something italic
-- [ ] use flash card ids for selection
+- [x] use flash card ids for selection
+- [ ] update the flash card open to use hidden check boxes and labels